gentoid/BassMatrix/BassMatrix/README.md

 * Build **release** version of 64 bit VST3 on Windows
 * Zip the BassMatrix.vst3 directory.
 * Rename the zip to BassMatrix-vst3-2.40.zip
+* Upload all file to bassmatrix.witech.se
+* Create news on KvrAudio.